 is a powerful and flexible feature within the BIG-IP®

-local traffic management system that you can use to manage your network traffic.
+local traffic manager system that you can use to manage your network traffic.
 Using syntax based on the industry-standard Tools Command Language (Tcl), the iRulesTM

 feature not only allows you to select pools based on header data, but also allows you to direct traffic by searching on any type of content data that you define.
 Thus, the iRules feature significantly enhances your ability to customize your content switching to suit your exact needs.

 The remainder of this introduction presents an overview of iRules, lists the

 basic elements that make up an iRule, and shows some examples of how to use iRules to direct traffic to a specific destination such as a pool or a particular node.